OpenCBM/OpenCBM/xum1541/README.txt

 Tasks
 =====
 Bugs:
+- nibwrite fails to detect speed of drive
 - The USBKEY firmware fails to enter bootloader mode from software.
   This will eventually be fixed but is not a big deal since that board has hardware buttons to do the same function.
 The ZoomFloppy works fine.